OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 In addition, the Authorization Server

 1. shall support a JWE signed and encrypted JWT request object passed by value;
+1. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414]
-1. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC]
+3. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC]
-1. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document
+4. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document
-1. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document
+5. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document
-1. shall support the acr "urn:brasil:openbanking:loa2" as defined in clause 5.2.2.4 of this document
+6. shall support the acr "urn:brasil:openbanking:loa2" as defined in clause 5.2.2.4 of this document
-1. should support the acr "urn:brasil:openbanking:loa3" as defined in clause 5.2.2.4 of this document
+7. should support the acr "urn:brasil:openbanking:loa3" as defined in clause 5.2.2.4 of this document
-1. shall implement the user info endpoint as defined in clause 5.3 [OpenID Connect Core][OIDC]
+8. shall implement the user info endpoint as defined in clause 5.3 [OpenID Connect Core][OIDC]
-1. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP]
+9. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP]
-1. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA]
+10. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA]
-1. shall support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA] if scope includes _payments_
+11. shall support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA] if scope includes _payments_
-1. may require the presence of a populated cpf value claim if scope includes dynamic resource scope _consent_
+12. may require the presence of a populated cpf value claim if scope includes dynamic resource scope _consent_
-1. shall support refresh tokens
+13. shall support refresh tokens

 #### ID Token as detached signature